ReactivePatterns/state-subject/README.md

-Companion code for article [Using State Streaming to Simplify Event-Driven Applications](http://stanlea.gitbooks.io/statesubject/).
+Companion code for the article: [Using State Streaming to Simplify Event-Driven Applications](http://stanlea.gitbooks.io/statesubject/).